-Incorporation of an investment company
+Incorporation of an Investment Company

-Where the QIAIF is established as an investment company, Matheson can arrange for the incorporation of an investment company to be used as the fund vehicle.
+Where the QIAIF is established as an investment company, Matheson can arrange for the incorporation of the investment company.
 Our company secretarial department can deal with the necessary filings with the Companies Registration Office ("CRO") in this regard.
 This will take place at the outset of the project.
 As stated above, a board meeting will then be held towards the end of the project to approve the various documents and any changes to the board.
 A list of directors' directorships and partnerships over the past ten years (whether paid or unpaid) needs to be filed with the CRO.